Thomas P. Grazulis: Tornado database

-In 1979 Grazulis began working with the Nuclear Regulatory Commission (NRC) in creating a history of tornadoes.
-Specifically, he worked on refining and augmenting the databases of tornadoes maintained by the National Severe Storms Forecast Center (NSSFC) in Kansas City, Missouri as well as the database headed by Ted Fujita at the University of Chicago, with whom he collaborated when developing their respective databases.
+In 1979, Grazulis began working with the Nuclear Regulatory Commission (NRC) to create a history of tornadoes.
+Specifically, he refined and augmented the databases of tornadoes maintained by the National Severe Storms Forecast Center (NSSFC) in Kansas City, Missouri, as well as the database headed by Ted Fujita at the University of Chicago, with whom he collaborated in developing their respective databases.
 The objective was to determine tornado occurrence and intensity distributions, i.e. tornado climatology, for risk assessment studies.
-Grazulis' tornado database work was considered important enough that it was followed by five years of funding from the National Science Foundation.
+Grazulis' tornado database work was considered important enough that he was awarded five years of additional funding from the National Science Foundation.

-In the process Grazulis traveled the country visiting dozens of libraries, museums, university archives, historical societies, and the like, to eventually chronicle 60,000 tornadoes, 50,000 of them included in a single 1,400 page book that is widely referenced.
-He is estimated to have read 25,000 microfilm reels of mostly major newspapers.
-His work concentrated in state libraries and the U.S. Library of Congress but also included local libraries when pertinent.
-The first book (which was two volumes), results from the NRC funded work, was Significant Tornadoes, 1880-1989.
-Sales of the book filled a gap in tornado information and strong sales led to an expansion, Significant Tornadoes, 1680-1991.
-In turn, sales of this book and of Tornado Project videos and posters were robust enough that an update was published for the years 1992–1995.
+In the process, Grazulis traveled the country visiting dozens of libraries, museums, university archives, historical societies, and the like, to eventually chronicle 60,000 tornadoes, 50,000 of them included in a single 1,400-page book that is widely referenced.
+It is estimated he read 25,000 microfilm reels of (mostly major) newspapers.
+His work concentrated in state libraries and the U.S. Library of Congress and research libraries but also included local libraries when pertinent.
+The first book (which was two volumes), resulting from the NRC funded work, was Significant Tornadoes, 1880-1989.
+The book filled a gap in tornado information and strong sales led to an expansion, Significant Tornadoes, 1680-1991.
+In turn, proceeds of this book and of Tornado Project videos and posters were sufficiently robust to support an update that was published for the years 1992–1995.
 Significant Tornadoes contains 51 photographs of tornadoes prior to 1970, the most extensive collection published.

 Grazulis amassed one of three authoritative tornado databases, those being the National Tornado Database assembled and maintained by NOAA agencies, the University of Chicago DAPPL database founded by Fujita which ended at his retirement in 1992, and the Grazulis Tornado Project database.
-As of 2014, the Grazulis database spans from 1680-1995 and includes all known significant tornadoes (those rated F2-F5 or causing a fatality).
+As of 2023, the Grazulis database spans from 1680 to 2022 and includes all known significant tornadoes (those rated F2–F5 or causing a fatality).
+Grazulis' database was digitized and included in an international database combining many resources as they became more available in 2000-2020s, The Tornado Archive.